Your call archive as a searchable library. Ask any question, jump to the exact second.

 Search for a command to run...

-Summaries are useful — until someone asks 'where exactly did they say that?'
+Summaries are useful until someone asks 'where exactly did they say that?'

-What you get with searchable meeting transcripts
+What you get with searchable call transcripts

 Key takeaways and chapters

-Auto-generated summary, takeaways, and a navigable chapter spine for long calls.
+Auto-generated summary, takeaways, and a chapter spine for long calls.
 Copy as markdown into Notion, Slack, or your CRM.

-Speaker identification
+Speaker identification on multi-speaker calls

-Shareable notes with evidence
+Notes with evidence

-Share notes that link back to the exact moment in the recording.
+Share back notes that link to the exact moment in the recording.
 Handoffs, deal reviews, and coaching loops backed by the source.

 What people use this for